tweidinger/presentations/raw/Tauri-2-secure-edition.iapresenter/text.md

 The reality of local native applications is not so friendly and there is no trust in the local device executing the backend logic.
 So if you embed secrets in your app, you're really screwed: other apps will try to steal your data, users will reverse-engineer your code, you can't even trust the outcome of cryptographic operations because the system could always be manipulated.

 This is scary from an app developer's perspective, but also from a user's perspective.
+Who wants applications to be able to go havoc on their system?

+So this end in to two major questions:

-How can the user restrict apps to access only what they should?
+- How can the user restrict apps to access only what they should?
-How can app developers build their applications to regain some kind of trust?
+- How can app developers build their applications to regain some kind of trust from users?

 ---
 ## Sandboxing